Pilea Peperomioides: The Complete Chinese Money Plant Guide

 Stem Cutting Propagation

-Stem cuttings work when a plant produces a bare stem — or when you want to propagate a leggy specimen.
+Stem cuttings work when a plant produces a bare stem or when you want to propagate a leggy specimen.
 Cut just below a node using a sterilized blade, then set the cutting aside for one to two hours so the wound can callous slightly, reducing rot risk.

 Place the cutting in a small glass of room-temperature water or insert it directly into moist perlite.
 Roots typically emerge within two to four weeks in water; soil propagation takes slightly longer but produces roots better adapted to growing medium from the start.
+Some growers swear by sphagnum moss for delicate pilea cuttings: it holds moisture without waterlogging the way soil sometimes can.

 Method Best Timing Rooting Timeline Difficulty